Project-ODE/FeatureEngine-benchmark/Matlab-workflow/README.md

 Currently, the following version are implemented:
 -_vanilla_ - simplest implementation of the workflow that doesn't parallelize nor distribute conputation and has multiple limitations.

+-_mt_ - trivial multi-threaded approach, it is based on _vanilla_ but processes multiple files simultaneously using matlab parfor.